-This course addresses the issue of religious and secular worldviews beginning with a discussion of the theory and practice of worldview analysis.
+This is an online course taught using D2L that addresses the issue of religious and secular worldviews beginning with a discussion of the theory and practice of worldview analysis.
 It illustrates specific religious worldviews using translated texts from major religious traditions in the context of the history and development of world religions.
 Recurring themes such as narrative frameworks, cosmology; existential values, goals; the destiny of humans, the world, and the cosmos, form a focus for this discussion.